🤔 Should Your Plugin be on The WordPress Repo?

 That said, you can get a ton of visibility on the Repo.

-Today is a lot different than 2012.
+Today is a lot different from 2012.

 When I started LearnDash from a blog in March 2012, getting rankings was a lot easier.
 Search engine optimization was a different beast.
 It’s a lot harder today.
 Not impossible, but harder.